mamadpierre/QCDS/README.md

 ```

-To run the code with defualt option use
+To run the code with defualt arguments use

 ```
 python main.py